 Providing you’re moderately tech-savvy, online website builders are pretty easy to use.
-No coding, no DNS configuration.
-Drag and drop the element you want, where you want and away you go.
+No coding and no DNS configuration.
+Just drag and drop the element you want, where you want and away you go.

 Not only are they easy to use, but they also provide you with ready-made templates.
-Meaning that you can get a well laid out site without needing any major design skills.
+Meaning that you can get a well-laid-out site without needing any major design skills.

 You can have something pulled together and live in a matter of days.
 Not only that, most online website builders have a free plan meaning you can get an online presence purely with an investment of your time.

-Large Choice of Applications
+Large choice of applications

 Another pro for online website builders is that they have huge marketplaces full of apps that plug into your site.
 This means that you can add new functionality and wizardry with minimal effort and again, zero coding.